 Health Informatics Specialist – A Day in the Life

 The healthcare industry is one of the biggest beneficiaries of the data revolution.
-This is a field that’s always run on data, from a patient’s heart rate to a hospital’s number of available beds.
-But the increasing influx of nuanced and accurate data promises to drastically improve patient outcomes as well as the efficiency of healthcare organizations.
-In order to make good on that promise, an entire profession has formed around capturing, storing, securing, and wielding healthcare data.
+This is a field that’s always run on data, from a patient’s heart rate to a hospital’s available bed count.
+But the growing influx of nuanced, accurate data promises to drastically improve patient outcomes and the efficiency of healthcare organizations.
+To make good on that promise, an entire profession has formed around capturing, storing, securing, and wielding healthcare data.
 That profession is health informatics.

 Health informatics specialists focus on the union of healthcare and IT.
 That can involve creating or managing tools for patient billing, scheduling, and compliance.
 It can also involve the use and administration of electronic health records (EHRs), or the implementation of new technology around diagnostic procedures or predictive treatment options.

 In today’s healthcare organization, practically everything is connected to data and IT, giving health informatics specialists a broad but crucial role to play.
-That’s one of the reasons they enjoy a high salary: according to PayScale (2020), the top 10 percent of health informatics specialists earn over $103,000 per year.
+That’s one of the reasons they enjoy a high salary: according to PayScale (2026), the top 10 percent of health informatics specialists earn over $116,000 per year; Salary.com (2026) puts the median salary for health informatics specialists at $109,000 per year, with the top 10 percent earning over $126,000 per year.

 For a relatively new profession, the role of the health informatics specialist is changing fast.
 Evolving IT options are streamlining the healthcare process, and data transfers are approaching real-time.
 The internet of things (IoT), personal fitness trackers, and secure cloud-based data storage are continuing to revolutionize the healthcare industry—and healthcare informatics specialists are on the front lines.